verdaccio/verdaccio/README.md

 $ npm set ca null
 ```

-Now you can navigate to [http://localhost:4873/](http://localhost:4873/) where your local packages will be listed can be searched.
+Now you can navigate to [http://localhost:4873/](http://localhost:4873/) where your local packages will be listed and can be searched.

 ### Docker